2 Days in Sofia

 St. Nedelya Church

-St. Nedelya Church has a long history and is famous for a rather diabolical attack that took place in 1925.
+St. Nedelya Church has a long history and is famous for a rather diabolical attack in 1925.
 Members of the communist party assassinated a high-ranking military official.
-The funeral was held at St. Nedelya Church 2 days later.
+The funeral was held at St. Nedelya Church two days later.

 Sofia Regional Historical Museum and The Mineral Springs

-In the center of Sofia, we stopped to view the Central Mineral Baths building.
-Sofia had long been known for its Turkish bathhouses and there are many natural mineral hot springs surrounding the city.
+We stopped in the center of Sofia to view the Central Mineral Baths building.
+Sofia has long been known for its Turkish bathhouses, and there are many natural mineral hot springs surrounding the city.

-Across from the Central Mineral Baths building, there is a public fountain area.
-There are approximately ten to fifteen spouts from which warm mineral water can be tapped.
+Across from the Central Mineral Baths building, there is a public fountain area with approximately ten to fifteen spouts from which warm mineral water can be tapped.

 People gather in the square and fill large jugs.
 The actual mineral content from the different sources is posted daily.